-Often dinners with friends are organized before or after Christmas, and we play a very nice game: everyone brings a few gifts (ex: 2 gifts each of 10 euros) that we put in the center of the table and then we roll the dice each turn.
+Often dinners with friends are organized before or after Christmas, and we play a very nice game: everyone brings a few gifts (ex: 2 gifts each , worth 10 euros) that we put in the center of a table and then we each roll dices.
 As soon as someone gets a 6, he or she can pick a gift.
 Then, we do this until there are no more presents on the table.
-Then we put a stopwatch (eg 10 minutes) for a set time, and we do the same thing except that we take the gifts from the pile of others (so much stress, you can not even imagine, haha! ).
+Then we put a stopwatch for a set time (eg 10 minutes), and we do the same thing except that we take the gifts from the pile of others (a lot of agitation, you can not even imagine, haha!).
 The goal is to gather the most gifts until the alarm rings.
-Once the alarm has rang, the gifts you have gathered are yours and you can open them !
-Guaranteed thrills – because nobody wants to end up without any gift, haha !
+Once the alarm has rung, the gifts you have gathered are yours and you can open them!
+Guaranteed thrills – because nobody wants to end up without any gift, haha!

 Christmas atmosphere during 2 months

 What is certain is that the Christmas celebrations in Sweden are so so cozy and magical.
 I don’t know if it comes from the cold and therefore the need to warm up people’s hearts, but Christmas in Sweden and all that goes with it – the decorations, the markets, the mulled wine, the cinnamon, the good food, the lights – start earlier here.
-From early November, we bathe in a festive and bright atmosphere for nearly 2 months, I love it.
-All Swedes really play the game, adventsljustackar on the windows (kind of candles in pyramids announcing the Sundays of Advent – see photo below), beautiful fir trees, decorations, Christmas music …
+From early/ mid-November, we bathe in a festive and bright atmosphere for nearly 2 months, I love it.
+All Swedes really embrace this period, “adventsljustackar” on the windows (kind of candles in pyramid-shapes announcing the 4 Advent Sundays – see photo below), beautiful fir trees, decorations, Christmas music …

 And with the snow, it’s so beautiful …

-In short, I am expatriated here for more than 2 years and I must say that I am really in love with the Christmas atmosphere in Sweden.
+I have lived here as a French expat for more than 4 years and I must say that I am really in love with the Christmas atmosphere in Sweden.
 It’s really cozy, pretty, delicious, magical… Even if you haven’t planned to do as much as me – that is to say, expatriate – I can only advise you to come spend a little weekend here during Christmas periods.
 You won’t be disappointed !

 Or even why not organize your next themed Christmas dinner from home?
 You now have some basics on how Christmas is celebrated in Sweden!
-You have enought basics to prepare a good Julbord for your next Swedish Christmas, and even a game idea!
-And do not forget to start early, hihi, as early as November starts <3
+You can prepare a good Julbord for your next Swedish Christmas, and you even have a game idea!
+And do not forget to start early, haha <3

 * All cultures combined, what is your favorite Christmas tradition ? *